 Energy Conservation:

 Effective food waste management can reduce carbon emissions, combat food insecurity, and save taxpayer money for local municipalities.
-County Executive George Latimer has made food waste management a priority for his administration, launching several innovative programs to help reduce what ends up in the waste-to-energy facility.
+Former County Executive George Latimer made food waste management a priority for his administration, launching several innovative programs to help reduce what ends up in the waste-to-energy facility.
+County Executive Ken Jenkins is continuing and building on these efforts.

 Food Recovery

 Through the nonprofit Feeding Westchester, the County sponsors a food recovery program that annually saves millions of pounds of food to be redistributed to economically disadvantaged residents.
-In 2019, the program saved 10.2 million pounds for consumption across the County.
+The program saves more than 10 million pounds annually for consumption across the County.

 Composting at Home

-Family composting is an integral part of Westchester County’s plan to reduce food waste and promote sustainable living.
-Over the last three years, Westchester has provided compost bins and rain barrels at a discounted cost to residents in partnership with the Greenburgh Nature Center.
+Home composting is an integral part of Westchester County’s plan to reduce food waste and promote sustainable living.
+Since 2018, Westchester has provided compost bins and rain barrels at a discounted cost to residents, sold in conjunction with Compost Giveback Days.

 Municipal Transportation and Disposal